sanjayrajesh/Kaiburr-Task1/README.md

 The Application mainly has:

 1. One REST Controller which will wait for all the resquest that are coming and will process the code and return a Response.
-2. One Task Model is created with all the reuired properties mentioned in the task.
+2. One Task Model is created with all the required properties mentioned in the task.
 3. One Repository is added, which will help for the Database operations and finally
 4. A Service class is created to do the business logics.
 In our case we have created a function to randomly generate the special prperty everytime a Task is created.